Ozora Festival: History and growth

 The Ozora is, with Solar Festival, one of the two sizeable transformational festivals in Hungary.
-One of the largest psychedelic trance festivals in Europe, Ozora is similar to the Boom Festival in Portugal, Burning Man in United States, and Fusion Festival in Germany- one of the Most Famous Festivals in the World, who also reach more than 40,000 visitors every year.
+One of the largest psychedelic trance festivals in Europe, Ozora is similar to the Boom Festival in Portugal, Burning Man in United States, and Fusion Festival in Germany, one of the Most Famous Festivals in the World, who also reach more than 40,000 visitors every year.

+Attendees can listen to a variety of live music spread across the festival grounds and can also partake in activities like yoga sessions, art workshops, lectures, circus/theatre performances, and much more.
+Every year, the festival organizers continue to improve the experience for visitors, such as adding new camp sites, showers/bathrooms, and adding additional stages.

-Due to its success, several one-day spin-offs from the Ozora Festival have been held in several other countries such as Tokyo, Japan, Paris, France and São Paulo, Brazil.
+Due to its success, several one-day spin-offs from the Ozora Festival have been held in several other countries such as Tokyo, Japan, Paris, France, Mexico and São Paulo, Brazil.